Abandoned architecture in Italy: 11 buildings now disused, but not to be forgotten

 Vico Magistretti, Housing complex at Marina Grande, Arenzano (Genova), Italy 1065

-In the Domus 1066 editorial, Jean Nouvel wrote that architecture, like living beings, is too often irresponsibly abandoned, forgotten, or exploited.
+Guest Editor Jean Nouvel wrote in his Domus 1066 editorial that architecture, like living beings, is too often irresponsibly abandoned, forgotten, or exploited.
 For architecture to last, it must be kept alive, so that it can adapt to the new circumstances of the time.
 Orphans of forward-looking stewardships, sometimes distracted or dormant, these architectures have given a civic look to institutions and powers, hosted symbolic events, and welcomed local populations, marking historical seasons and collective imageries.

 Imagining to trace the identikit, a series of connotations are recurring.
 These are works with a powerful expressive character, in many cases conceived on the tables of famous interpreters of twentieth-century architecture, often destined for extraordinary uses, and often witnesses of a social change that initially brought them into vogue and then discarded once exhausted utility; in other words, once the expiry date has struck.